 While active adult communities commonly feature single-family homes or attached villas, some developers also include the option of apartment-style condominiums.
-Designed as mid-rise or high-rise buildings, with features like elevators and underground parking, these thoughtfully-designed condos provide benefits which appeal to many active adults.
+Designed as mid-rise or high-rise buildings, with features like elevators and underground parking, these thoughtfully-designed condos provide benefits that appeal to many active adults.
 Yet, condos in age-restricted communities also come with some drawbacks.
 Here are a few points to keep in mind when considering apartment-style living.

-4 Reasons to live in a condo:
+Four Reasons to Live in a Condo

-3. Affordability — Apartment-style condos are often a more affordable option than attached villas, townhomes or single-family homes.
+- Affordability — Apartment-style condos are often a more affordable option than attached villas, townhomes or single-family homes.
 This is especially true in more luxurious resort-style communities that are located in popular retirement destinations.

-4. Location — Developers of active adult communities typically include apartment-style condos in more urban areas where land is more limited.
+- Location — Developers of active adult communities typically include apartment-style condos in more urban areas where land is more limited.
 They can be ideal homes for active adults who want to live near the cultural and recreational attractions found in cities.

-3. Distant Parking — Whether the building provides outdoor or underground parking, residents are likely to have a long walk from their cars to their homes.
+- Distant Parking — Whether the building provides outdoor or underground parking, residents are likely to have a long walk from their cars to their homes.
 This can be even more of a problem when lugging in grocery or other shopping bags.

-4. Resale Value — Apartment-style condos may be popular with some active adults, but most homebuyers in this demographic prefer attached villas or single-family homes.
+- Resale Value — Apartment-style condos may be popular with some active adults, but most homebuyers in this demographic prefer attached villas or single-family homes.
 Unfortunately, that can negatively influence the condo’s resale value when it comes time to sell.